-To help establish the Center, the Hillerts have gifted the University with permanent loan of manuscripts and published compositions by the Richard Hillert, distinguished professor emeritus of music at Concordia.
-A noted Lutheran composer, Hillert is perhaps best known for his “Holy Communion, Setting 1” including “Worthy Is Christ,” the canticle known as “This Is the Feast."
+To help establish the Center, the Hillerts presented to the University (as a permanent loan) the manuscripts and published compositions of Dr. Hillert, distinguished professor emeritus of music at Concordia.
+A noted Lutheran composer, Hillert is probably best known for his “Holy Communion, Setting 1” including “Worthy Is Christ,” the canticle known as “This is the feast.”

-The Center serves as a repository for special collections and works by history’s influential Christian church musicians, including significant contributions by Concordia-Chicago faculty and alumni.
-As a locus for the study of church music, the Center also will disseminate papers and monographs for conferences such as CUC’s annual Vi Messerli Lectures in Church Music.
+The Center serves as a repository for special collections and works by history’s influential Christian church musicians, including significant contributions by American Lutherans.
+As a locus for the study of church music, the Center will also disseminate papers and monographs for conferences such as CUC’s annual Vi Messerli Memorial Lectures in Church Music.

 The work of the Center for Church Music is based on the following convictions:

 - Worship is the center of the Church’s life.
 It is what the Church is a worshiping community and from that glowing center flow all aspects of the Church’s life and mission.

 - For Lutherans, worship is centered in Word and Sacrament.
 Lutherans celebrate Holy Communion each Sunday and festival, in addition to providing regular occasions for the observance of historic non-Eucharistic worship centered in readings from Scripture, psalms, prayers, and hymns and canticles.